Skip to content

 Why is landscaping accounting different?

-Four structural issues: maintenance contract deferred revenue under ASC 606, design-build WIP and project recognition, crew-based dispatched economics (RPCD, route density, average stop), and severe seasonality with 70–80% of revenue concentrated in 6–7 months.
+Four structural issues generic bookkeeping misses: maintenance-contract deferred revenue under ASC 606, design-build WIP and project recognition, crew-based dispatched economics (RPCD, route density, average stop), and severe seasonality — 70–80% of revenue concentrated in 6–7 months for northern operators.

 How do maintenance contracts work?

-Deferred revenue under ASC 606. $1,200 annual lawn program collected in March earns ~$43 per visit (28-visit season) or ratably over service months.
-Seasonal snow contracts recognize over Nov–Mar service period.
-Commercial quarterly contracts recognize ratably each quarter.
+As deferred revenue under ASC 606.
+A $1,200 annual lawn program collected in spring earns ~$43 per visit (a 28-visit season) or ratably over the service months.
+Seasonal snow contracts recognize over the Nov–Mar service period; commercial quarterly contracts recognize ratably each quarter.

 How does design-build accounting work?

-WIP tracking + percentage-of-completion or completed-contract under ASC 606.
-Materials and labor coded to project, deposits as customer advances, progress billings against costs, revenue recognized monthly under the project’s method.
-Project-level profitability visible at completion.
+WIP tracking plus percentage-of-completion or completed-contract recognition under ASC 606.
+Materials and labor coded to the project, deposits booked as customer advances, progress billings tracked against costs, revenue recognized monthly under the project’s method — so project-level profit is visible at completion, not guessed at.

 What is revenue per crew per day?

 Total revenue divided by crew-days deployed.
-Maintenance RPCD typically $800–$2,000 for foreman+2 crew; design-build RPCD $2,500–$5,000+.
-Combined with route density (jobs per route) and average stop ticket, RPCD shows which crews earn their place.
+Maintenance RPCD typically runs $800–$2,000 for a foreman-plus-two crew; design-build RPCD $2,500–$5,000+.
+Combined with route density and average stop ticket, RPCD shows which crews and routes actually earn their place.

 What does it cost?

-A fixed monthly fee against a written scope — driven by crew count, revenue mix (maintenance vs design-build), platform, snow operations, and equipment fleet size.
+A fixed monthly fee against a written scope — driven by crew count, revenue mix (maintenance vs. design-build vs. snow), platform, and equipment fleet size.
 No hourly billing.
-See pricing.
-Most landscaping engagements include initial cleanup to restate maintenance contract revenue.
+Most landscaping engagements begin with a file review and cleanup to restate maintenance-contract revenue.
+We do not file income taxes; we coordinate with your CPA or EA.

 Three places landscapers lose the numbers.